dcunited001/dcunited001.github.io/_posts/2016-02-08-questions-on-gravity.md

   the important pieces.
 Here's a few of the more profound questions."
 ---

+# Updates from 2018 - "Spectral Relativity"

+#PolymathicPerfraction: Spectral Relativity and the #ManyBodyProblem

+## Simulated particles systems have three challenges:

+### 1) Continuity problems: requires the Hamiltonian & Conservation of Energy

+- high magnitude force calculations (force splatting)
+  - infinitessimal-to-zero values resulting in discontinuities in the gradient calculation
+    - non-smooth values used for force calculation
+    - performance trade-offs

+### 2) Boundary Problems:

+  - the specific solution you choose impacts the conservation of energy for hamiltonian
+    - “fixing” this violation of the hamiltonian is the primary challenge with boundary problems

+### 3) Distribution of mass/charge

+- particle systems aren’t point-like
+  - addressing electrical configurations of ionic/covalent bonding is difficult
+  - this results in local relativistic effects for some elements (mercury)

+### 4) Special Relativity

+- Brute force approaches to relativity
+  - challenges with discrete computations of a continuous system,
+    - where relativistic effects occur over a large scale of distance

+- Interesting to explore: do the relativistic effects found in mercury electrons impact interactions b/w some electrons in large, highly regular crystals?

+## general means of disaggregating/deconstructing behavior of physical systems:

+### 1) Hamiltonian:

+  - particle position/momentum
+  - energy equilibrium

+### 2) Subgroupings of components (of the hamiltonian)

+### 3) Application of Spectral analysis to hamiltonian components

+  - FFT(dp/dt)
+  - FFT(dq/dt)
+  - FFT(d(.)) == d(FFT(.))

+### 4) inference of the structure of interdepenency of variance from expected outcome

+- hamiltonian components as distributions (with max/min, moments, variance)
+    - more useful with momentum
+  - spatial distribution of entropy and kinematics of entropy changes over time

+### 5) Stochastic Calculus

+- analyzing possible short-term trajectories of particles (and phase space
+  - short-term trajectories a la “instantaneous impact” from Lie Algebra

+### 6) Kinematics

+### 7) Special-relativistic inferences

+- examine impact of relativistic parameters on deformation of phase space
+  - again, “instantaneous impact” from Lie Algebra
+  - when crossing relativistic inferences with the spectral decomposition of hamiltonian, more information should be produced

+### 8) mechanics of continuity

+- all of the above must be connected, yet all preserve energy equilibrium then the system must have ideal paths in phase space (at least in classical mechanics)
+  - measures of phase space path deviation (in aggregate) must be connected
+     - for analyzed observations or simulated systems
+     - this has to be reconciled with the classical Hamiltonian…

+### 9) Concept of Linear Hull (& Hamel Basis?)

+- (this is incorrect, i'm talking about something else)
+- as applied to the Solution Space of Phase Space
+    - examine the phase space curves and connections between curves for all configurations of the system
+       - how and why do these phase space curves follow along common paths, while being “chaotic”?
+         - i.e. any point along a curve represents a potential starting configuration of the system for which the phase space curve will be a subset
+       - then, for all points in phase space, which points are connected as curves?
+         - are all these phase space curves disjoint?
+         - if they are disjoint, how do rational & algebraic numbers transform into values along the curves?
+         - the systems are differential & thus the rationality/algebraicity of values along paths in phase space feed in and out of each other (this definitely connects to Lie Algebra and E8)

+  - and other number theory concepts as applied
+  - differential operator and linear hull…
+  - quotient spaces & number theory (does this lead to E8)

+In which, I convolute ideas with those I've recently acquired from #ExteriorAlgebra with:

+- #Hamiltonian, conservation of energy and phase space

+- spectral components of position/momentum in #DoublePendulums

+- conserve/reconstruct continuity
+  - gradient descent applied towards observed #Divergence from expected paths through phase space

+- Why spatial invariance of physical laws and composition of aggregate quantities like #Entropy necessitates interesting extrapolations

+- Detection of local/global #Convexity & #Concavity on combinatorial multivariate surfaces in high-dimensional cost functions and how this applies to efficient feature prioritization in #MachineLearning algorithms

+- #DifferentialForms, as applied to the anticipation & detection of expected/actual dissonance from true conservation of energy.

+- The #FreeAlgebra, as applied to the differential operator, to create a direct summation of tensor products, where #Algebraicity, connected quotient spaces, and #Continuity are preserved.
+This constructs something *similar* to a #Manifold, mapping low dimensional spaces to higher dimensional surfaces of the differential operator or 1-forms, 2-forms, etc.

+## Other new ideas.

+## Content from 2016

 Ars Technica recently posted an article on
 [an exciting new development in dark matter](http://arstechnica.com/science/2016/02/spotting-dark-matter-by-the-way-it-moves/) and this piqued my interest on the subject.
 Another article I just saw